 So one of the most important things you can do to help your child learn self-control is to regulate your own emotions, so you can stay calm and patient with your child.

 3. The self-control capacity of the brain increases with practice.

-Toddlers don't have the ability to resist a treat left available to them, while 30% of four year olds and virtually all adults do.
+Toddlers don't have the ability to resist a treat left available to them, while 30 percent of 4-year-olds and virtually all adults do.
 What makes the difference?
-The prefrontal cortex, which is barely developed in a two year old and reaches maturity around the age of 25.
+The prefrontal cortex, which is barely developed in a 2-year-old and reaches maturity around the age of 25.
 But there's a wide variation in how fast the prefrontal cortex develops and how well it works at every age.
 How do you strengthen the prefrontal cortex?
 Practice!